 Learning, making, playing or doing through sharing.
 As a rule, one or two members will prepare a chosen topic or activity.
 This may be planning a walking route or setting up facilities for games or creative activity.
 For learning activities member(s) leading the session will explain what they have learned to the others in the group.
-This can be done in different ways as set out on p17.
-Remember the basics of the U3A:
+This can be done in different ways as set out on page 14.
+Remember the basics of the u3a:

-- U3A is a self-help educational body.
-The majority of its members are retired.
-A U3A group should always be interactive.
-Members are interested in sharing activities thinking, making, playing and doing. - To maintain concentration, people need an interesting and varied presentation.
-Greater impact may be achieved by reinforcement with a printed handout, or an illustration. - Access to the Internet provides a range of readily available educational material to support group activity.
+- u3a is a self-help educational body and the majority of its members are no longer in full time employment.
+A u3a group should always be interactive.
+Members are interested in sharing activities - thinking, making, playing and doing. - To maintain concentration, people need an interesting and varied presentation.
+Greater impact may be achieved by reinforcement with a printed handout, or an illustration.
+Many members now use IT software such as Microsoft PowerPoint for presentations but this is not mandatory. - Access to the Internet provides a range of readily available educational material to support group activity.